shamim-akhtar/shamim-akhtar/README.md

 ![Jigsaw](https://github.com/shamim-akhtar/jigsaw-puzzle/blob/main/jigsaw.jpg)

 >
 > This repository comprises the source codes for my tutorial on [**Create a Jigsaw Puzzle Game in Unity**](https://faramira.com/create-a-jigsaw-puzzle-game-in-unity/).
+In this tutorial, we will go in-depth and learn how to make a jigsaw puzzle game using C sharp in Unity.
+We will start the tutorial with the basics of the Bézier  curve, followed by implementing Bézier  curves in Unity.
+We will then move on to creating jigsaw tiles from an existing image using the Bézier  curve, then generate a jigsaw board from an image and then finally create the jigsaw game in Unity.

 > #### [Implement Mazes in Unity2D](https://github.com/shamim-akhtar/tutorial-maze).
 > ![Unity](https://img.shields.io/badge/Unity-2021.1.21f1-green) ![C#](https://img.shields.io/badge/%20-C%23-blue)